 I wanted to go through some basic rules for the main ones I use, as well as some indication of what the platform showcases well.

 What to share: links to learn from, pieces you enjoyed, thoughts that come to mind.

-Cheat Sheet: if you’re interested in focusing on links, set up Nuzzel.com or News.me (both in “Tools” below) to pull in the stories from your news feed.
-This is contingent on having whittled down follows to what you want them to be, in lieu of anything more sprawling.
+Cheat Sheet: if you’re interested in focusing on links, set up Nuzzel.com to pull stories from your news feeds.
+This will give you what is being ‘talked about’ based on who you follow online.

 - Hashtags are not needed to show up in search.
 Use them for curating information, events and news, NOT #travel.

 - Use lists to follow topics or information that interests you but you might not want in your home stream.

 - Everyone who has a website should be creating a column in Tweetdeck or Hootsuite with their brand URL, so that they can see where the pieces are being tweeted at any given time, and interact where needed.